gomorpheus/morpheus-docs/getting_started/installation/centos.rst

    ..
 IMPORTANT:: If the machine is unable to resolve its own hostname ``nslookup hostname`` some installation commands will be unable to verify service health during installation and fail.

 #.
 Next simply download the relevant ``.rpm`` package for installation.
 This package can be acquired from your account rep or via a free trial request from morpheushub.com_.
+You can |location_link|.

    ..
 TIP:: Use the ``wget`` command to directly download the package to your appliance server. i.e. ``wget https://downloads.gomorpheus.com/path/to/package.rpm``